active-logic/uta/README.md

 If you are using **assemblies**:

 - Howl supports *\*.asmdef* on import.
 Your assembly definitions are placed in the `~build` directory.
+- Edit assembly definitions as normal, except they now live inside the `~build` directory.
 - Do not mix Howl and C# sources in the same assembly; this is not supported and you will get errors.
-- Do not delete the `~build` directory.
-Your assembly definitions live there, for now.
+- Do not delete the `~build` directory (or lose your assembly definitions).
-- Currently you can only have ONE `~build` directory.
+- Currently you may only have ONE `~build` directory.

-Should you wish to create a new assembly for your Howl scripts, here is how:
+Should you wish to create a new assembly for your Howl scripts:

 1) Create the assembly normally.
 The same way that you create assemblies for C# sources.
 2) Right click on the assembly and select `Use Howl`.